windmill-labs/windmilldocs/docs/flows/2_early_stop.md

 ## Early stop for flow

-To stop early the flow based on the flow inputs, you can set an "Early Stop" from the flow settings.
+To stop early the flow based on the flow inputs, you can set an "Early stop" from the flow settings.
 If the inputs meet the predefined condition, the flow will not run.

 <video
     className="border-2 rounded-xl object-cover w-full h-full dark:border-gray-800"